guardian/invoicing-api/adr/lightweight-architecture.md

 * For example, if our stack is API Gateway + Lambda, there is no need to import web frameworks, implement custom routers, etc.

-### Focus on testing in production with real data instead of mocked unit tests
+### Testing in production via preconditions-program-postconditions instead of mocked test

-* Favour runtime preconditions and postcondition checking instead of unit test with mocked HTTP/JSON.
+* Favour runtime preconditions and postcondition testing in production instead of unit test with mocked HTTP/JSON.
     ```
     input
       .tap  { preconditions }